-In late September, a team from the University Physical Plant begins securing lights on the buildings.
+In late September, a team from the University's Physical Plant began securing lights on the buildings.
 They work daily for over a month (in both good and bad weather!) to have the buildings ready for the celebration.

 2014 marked the first year that 100% of the bulbs used were LED.
-This 5 year transition of bulbs is estimated to reduce energy consumption needed to light the bulbs by roughly 84%.
+This 5-year transition of bulbs is estimated to reduce the energy consumption needed to light the bulbs by roughly 84%.

-Members of the Women's Service Organization (WSO) will set up the 20 foot wreath made of fresh cut pine limbs on the Science Building.
-The pine branches used to adorn the wreathe are cut by the TTU grounds crew on the TTU campus.
+Members of the Women's Service Organization (WSO) will set up the 20-foot wreath made of fresh-cut pine limbs on the Science Building.
+The pine branches used to adorn the wreath are cut by the TTU grounds crew on the TTU campus.